- Silica Free News

 Low Silica Quartz 2026: The Complete Guide to Q10 vs Q40 Standards

-For: Fabricators, Distributors, Architects, and Designers navigating the new mineral surface landscape
+For: Architects, Interior Designers, and Distributors specifying or selling in the new mineral surface landscape

 The quartz industry changed composition.
 Most people in the trade know that.
-What fewer people can clearly explain is what Q10 and Q40 actually mean, which products hit which threshold, and—the question fabricators keep asking—how much silica reduction is actually enough.
+What fewer people can clearly explain—especially when a client asks about it in a showroom—is what Q10 and Q40 actually mean, which products hit which threshold, and whether low silica is sufficient or whether silica-free is the better recommendation.

 What Is Low Silica Quartz?